Petermanson140/Utilise.co.uk/README.md

 └── README.md

 ##  3 Research Questions
-1. Does integrating live weather data improve the accuracy of saving recommendations?
+1. Does integrating live weather data improve the accuracy of personalised saving recommendations?
-2. Which household factors are the best predictions for high energy bills?
+2. Which factors are the best predictions for high energy bills?
-3. Can the RAG pipeline achieve RAGAS confidence score of above 0.80?
+3. Can the RAG pipeline achieve a RAGAS score of above 0.80 for all core evaluation metrics?

 ## Supervisor of MSc Utilise Project
 Dr. Barbara Villarini

 ## Official Submission Date of Utilise
-8th-9th September 2026
+10th September 2026